|

 have found that the only hard part to this whole process is removing all

-and assuming I have all of the parts such as the skirt, bumper body, a coil rod if I
+and assuming I have all of the parts such as the skirt, bumper body, a bumper bracket if I

 need it, and a new coil tube; I can replace all of the parts in about